 The addition of AR and VR can make your eLearning courses more effective, popular with the audiences, and give a competitive edge.
 With just a smartphone and an affordable headset, the barrier to entry can be low.

-Here are a few tips on where you might apply the technologies to the best effect:
+Here are a few tips on where you might apply the AR/VR technologies in online education to the best effect:

 Both AR and VR can be used for education and training as a variation of ‘try before you buy.’
 For instance, home improvement retailer Lowe’s conducted VR projects to help customers learn new skills or test new power-tools and found that they helped the customers’ product confidence increase significantly.
 Reassured by this result, they decided to use VR to train employees, particularly, in handling the in-store blind cutting machines that can be intimidating to use and cause damage.
 After VR training, the employees reported a 24% increase in satisfaction and 127% in confidence as compared to traditional employee training.